dplanitzer/Serena/Commands/shell/README.md

 Prints the given list of strings separated by single space characters to standard out.
 The list of strings is followed by a single newline character.
 The output of the final newline character may be suppressed by specifying the '--noline' option.
 Use the '--nospace' option to print multiple strings without a separating space character.
 All strings following a '--' parameter are printed verbatim and not interpreted as an option even if they start with '-' or '--' characters.

+#### EXISTS <path>

+Checks whether the file or directory at path 'path' exists and returns true if that is the case and false otherwise.

 #### EXIT [exit_code]

 Exits the current shell with the exit code 'exit_code'.
 The exit code is passed to the program that invoked the shell.
 An exit code of 0 is assumed if no exit code is provided.